newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show important steps in STBY's research process and what other fields could learn from these.
+We can show important steps in STBY's research process and what other fields could learn from them.

 > Interview or additional information needed.